-Any timber gate treatment you plan on using will depend largely on whether your gate is hardwood or softwood.
+Well, any treatment that you plan on using will largely depend on whether your gate is hardwood, softwood, or pressure treated.

 Untreated softwood gates

-It's important that untreated softwood gates are not left to weather naturally.
-Left exposed to the elements, as this will result in the timber warping and eventually rotting.
+It’s important that untreated softwood gates aren’t left exposed to the elements, as this will result in the timber warping and eventually rotting.
 The treatment needs to be applied as soon as possible to ensure your gate stands the test of time.

 Pressure treated softwood gates

 As pressure treated gates are already protected from the elements with chemical preservatives, it isn’t necessary to add wood treatment before painting.
-However, treating the timber once a year with wood preserve will enhance appearance and encourage a longer life.
+However, we would recommend treating the timber at least once a year with wood preserve to enhance its appearance and encourage a longer life.

 - It has a more natural look than paint.